-For Mike, a former head teacher and an early pioneer when it comes to creating emotionally intelligent schools, it is the emotional engagement of all involved that is right at the heart of sustainable improvements in achievement.
+With an endorsement for his approaches from University College London, Mike shows that it is the emotional engagement of all involved that is right at the heart of sustainable improvements in achievement.
 And by achievement he doesn’t just mean test results.
-Whether it is schools in challenging circumstances or schools that think they are doing fine and are unaware of the challenges they actually have, Mike takes staff on a journey that makes the child the ‘hero’ of their own learning and turns the concept of leadership into a creative and collaborative process, out ‘from under the shadow of the school leaders’.
+Whether it is schools in challenging circumstances or those that think they are doing fine but are unaware of the challenges they actually have, Mike takes all staff on a journey that makes the child the ‘hero of their own learning’ and, in doing so, turns the concept of leadership into a creative and collaborative process, out ‘from under the shadow of the school leaders’.

 Feedback from recent events include: